-Also in connection with his resignation, we entered into a consulting agreement with Dr. Sands in July 2014 pursuant to which he will provide his consulting and advisory services for a period of five years.
+We also entered into a consulting agreement with Dr. Sands in July 2014 pursuant to which he will provide his consulting and advisory services for a period of five years.
 We will pay Dr. Sands fees of \$100,000 per year for the first two years of the consulting term and \$50,000 per year for the following three years of the consulting term.
 Grants of Plan-Based Awards in 2014